 So now that you have the right equipment for your workout, you need a motivational playlist.
 Start by selecting a warm-up song, it should be something catchy with tempo that builds up.
 A song that inspires you and motivates you is best.
 Following this song, you should have something that is equally motivating but with a faster tempo to get your heart rate going.
 After these two main songs, mix fast and slow tempo songs for the rest of your playlist.
 We tend to naturally speed up or slow down depending on the beat of a song.

 Having a variety of tempo songs will help you pace yourself.
 Make sure that after a pump-up song you have a slower paced song so you can complete your exercise routine without over doing it.
 Depending on the type of workout, make sure to place some “in between” songs for when you want to take a break in between sets.
 For example if you are going on a run and know you will walk part of it, adjust your songs to fit that.
 Make it something that grabs your attention and keeps you motivated to continue.
-Favourite songs work best.
+Favorite songs work best.
 When you are almost ready for your cool down, finish your playlist with the best pump-up song you have.
 It has to be something that will inspire you to finish your workout before completely reaching exhaustion.
 Then finish off with a cool down track with slow tempo and lyrics that make you feel accomplished.
 Creating a playlist benefits you in two ways.
 It helps you get through your workout in a better mood than if you are listening to other people grunt.
 And you can make your playlist the length of your workout.
-Since you know the order of your songs you can push yourself harder when you know you are near the end and be satisfied that you completed a one or two hour workout.
+Since you know the order of your songs you can push yourself harder when you know you are near the end and be satisfied that you completed a one or two hour workouts.